Ashustar/repository/tasmoadmin/DOCS.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the "TasmoAdmin" add-on in the Supervisor add-on store.
+1. Search for the "IPRO ADMIN" add-on in the Supervisor add-on store.
-1. Install the "TasmoAdmin" add-on.
+1. Install the "IPRO ADMIN" add-on.
-1. Start the "TasmoAdmin" add-on.
+1. Start the "IPRO ADMIN" add-on.
-1. Check the logs of the “TasmoAdmin” add-on to see if everything went well.
+1. Check the logs of the “IPRO ADMIN” add-on to see if everything went well.

 ## Configuration